TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/dashboards.md

 ## **Recommended steps**

-Below are details on how to setup a dashboard for your notebook.
+Below are details on how to setup a dashboard for your notebook:

 * Note: Dashboards do not live refresh when you present them from the dashboard view.
 To schedule a dashboard to refresh at a specific interval, [schedule](https://docs.databricks.com/user-guide/notebooks/notebook-manage.html#schedule-notebook) the notebook that generates the dashboard graphs.
 * You can [create](https://docs.databricks.com/user-guide/notebooks/dashboards.html#dashboards) a dashboard from an Azure Databricks notebook.